Using chatbots

 Using the chatbot interface

-Understanding the chatbot interface can help you efficiently analyze and compare documents against the chatbot’s knowledge base.
+Understanding the chatbot interface can help you efficiently analyze and compare documents against the chatbot knowledge base.

 -

 If the query is directed to a single document, the advanced model is automatically used.
-Chatbot queries are automatically directed to the entire knowledge base, so this situation applies only when the knowledge base contains one article and you haven’t added your own documents to the query.
+Chatbot queries are automatically directed to the entire knowledge base, so this situation occurs only when the knowledge base contains one document and you haven’t uploaded your own.

 -